cytopia/devilbox/docs/Configure.md

 |---------------------------|---------|------|
 | HOST_PORT_BIND           | `1053`| Host computer listening port for the Bind DNS server |

 By default the Bind DNS server will listen on port 1053 (on your Host computer).
-You can change this to any other port (in case port 1053 is already taken)
+You can change this to any other port (in case port 1053 is already taken).

 If you also want to change the listening address (default: 127.0.0.1) to something else, see above or search this document for `LOCAL_LISTEN_ADDRESS`.